 Collecting data such as ethnicity, sexual orientation, physical disabilities and/or mental health conditions, and extended gender for samples to be national representative meets the data minimisation requirements of adequacy and relevance.
 However, there is also a need to limit data collected to what is necessary for the purposes of any given project, so you need to consider the level of details that is collected.
 The detail required should be appropriate, proportionate, and balanced.
 Whilst collecting inclusive data is important, participants also should be protected from harm and have the right to a private life.

 There may be some projects where having samples which are nationally representative against the extended characteristics of ethnicity, sexual orientation, physical disabilities and/or mental health conditions is not needed due to the nature of the exercise, or the topics being researched.
 If this is the case, and noting the data minimisation requirements, the full set of additional characteristics would not need to be asked.
 Equally it might be determined that some apply e.g., ethnicity and health conditions, and in such cases only those characteristics required would need to be asked.
+Whatever is decided on a case-by-case basis will need to be clearly declared in all materials however, as per the new MRS Code of conduct.

 Miscellaneous/Other